assembl/assembl/README.md

 - For production on linux using nginx/uwsgi you need the following ppa (for both saucy and raring): apt-add-repository ppa:chris-lea/uwsgi

+- Ruby does not like libreadline6, which comes on newer Ubuntus.
+Make sure you have libreadline-gplv2-dev instead of libreadline6-dev.

 ## Installing Virtuoso

 Mac